 3. Choose an Account Type

 There are different types of account through which one can start their transaction.
 Certain banks also require you to pay a minimum amount for the initial deposit, a minimum account balance, and other qualifying factors.
 Compare the requirements of each type of account you're interested in opening to find one that will work best for your financial needs.

 4. Visit the Bank and Meet the Representative

 If you have chosen the bank and the type of account you are interested in making transactions through, the next ideal step is to meet that bank's representative and tell them your requirements.
 They will tell you all the benefits and do’s and don’ts and inform you about the documents that must be submitted.
 Follow the same accordingly.

-Like many other banks, opening a bank account in Switzerland demands you submit the specified documents to the bank representative.
+Like many other banks, opening a bank account in Switzerland, demands you have to submit the specified documents to the bank representative.
 They will go through every record.
 Parallel to the same fill, the application form to open a bank account.

-A Carte Maestro is essentially a debit card that your bank issues.
+A Carte Maestro is essentially a debit card that is issued by your bank.
 It can be used to withdraw cash or complete purchases in most shops, though merchants in smaller towns and villages may have cash-only policies.
-You can also request a credit card if you attain the eligibility criteria.
+You can also request for a credit card if you attain the eligibility criteria.

 If you are not yet resident in Switzerland, you may be asked to provide proof of income, pay a substantial deposit into your account or get a letter from your employer to demonstrate your solvency.

 It can seem overwhelming to go through this process alone without any prior knowledge, and you might want to get help from an advisor.
 This is when we come into the picture.
 We at Business Setup Worldwide are here to help you open your Switzerland bank account.
 Our Swiss advisors are well-versed with the steps and can make this process hassle-free.
 Contact us today!